DataTalksClub/machine-learning-zoomcamp/cohorts/2025/03-classification/homework.md

 ### Data preparation

-- Check if the missing values are presented in the features.
+* Check if the missing values are presented in the features.
-- If there are missing values:
+* If there are missing values:
-  - For caterogiral features, replace them with 'NA'
+    * For categorical features, replace them with 'NA'
-  - For numerical features, replace with with 0.0
+    * For numerical features, replace with with 0.0

 ### Question 1